Email Marketing Strategy: 5 Steps to Make Your List Actually Work

 5. Sound Like Yourself

 People trust people.
 And it's way better to be a person who makes typos or rambles a little bit than to send that overly smooth and glossy robot copy.
+I actually really, really loathe that AI-generated style.
+There's no texture to it and it always feels...off.

 The Bottom Line